Meet the artist: Georgie Harrison Part Two

 What does a day in your artist life look like?

-Her days start with a run by the Cornish coast, followed by emails, tea, and hours of uninterrupted painting.
-She balances creativity with managing her online shop, blog, and social media presence.
+Her days start with a run by the Cornish coast, followed by emails, tea and hours of uninterrupted painting.
+She balances creativity with managing her online shop, blog and social media presence.

 Artist Georgie Harrison painting at her easel in her Cornwall studio

-Any fun stories behind your art?
+Are there any stories behind your art?

 Georgie painted A Sunny Day at Wheal Coates over FaceTime with her mum and grandma during lockdown.
-It became a weekly ritual of coffee, connection, and creativity.
+It became a weekly ritual of coffee, connection and creativity.

-Framed print of Wheal Coates by Cornwall artist Georgie Harrison available at Whistlefish
+Framed print of Wheal Coates by Cornwall artist Georgie Harrison

 What do you listen to while painting?

-Explore the full Georgie Harrison art print collection at Whistlefish
+Explore Georgie Harrison art prints at Whistlefish

 You can unsubscribe at any time

-Whistlefsh Journal
+Whistlefish Journal

 All blogs are created by our wonderful in-house team.